curityio/kubernetes-training/4-curity-token-handler/README.md

 Password: Password1
 ```

-Once integrated you can gradually refine and improve the application security behaviors:
+Once integrated you can further refine the application security behaviors:

 - Take full control over access token data supplied to your APIs.
 - Use advanced authentication workflows for user logins to the SPA.